hashicorp-services/consul-in-prod/README.md

    * Dev Evangelists (Rosemary Wang)
    <br /><br />

+Governance:
+   * Hari
+   <br /><br />

+> NOTE: This document presents best practices and tools which individual practioners are free to adjust as they see fit for each situation.

 QUESTION: Who should be included?

 QUESTION: Who grants access to services partners to this org/repo on GitBook?